heitorchang/good-practice/git.md

 `git credential-cache exit`

-To show a pretty graph with branches (mnemonic: adog)
+To show a pretty graph with branches

-`git log --all --decorate --oneline --graph`
+`git log --all --decorate --oneline --graph` (aliased as gitgraph)

 To get a local copy of all branches: